7 Low-Effort Cleaning Resolutions You Can Start Today

 Resolution 5: Start a Cleaning Supplies Tote

-Switching out a chemical-filled cleaning spray for a homemade essential oil alternative takes less than five minutes—and you likely already have all of the ingredients lying around your house.
+Mixing up your own essential oil cleaning spray takes less than five minutes—and you likely already have all of the ingredients lying around your house.
 Following this homemade recipe by Melissa Maker, combine 3/4 cup water, 1/4 cup rubbing alcohol, 5 to 10 drops peppermint, lemon, or orange essential oil, and 1 squirt natural dish soap in a 16-ounce spray bottle.
-Use it on every surface you would use a multi-purpose cleaning spray (except for on glass).
+Use it on every surface you would use a multi-purpose cleaning spray (except for on glass), and you can use it on high-touch surfaces before using a disinfecting wipe or spray.

 Resolution 7: Wash Your Duvet Inserts and Mattress Covers